AIgorix-RixEngine/RixBeeDesk-Pixel/README.md

 # RixBeeDesk-Pixel
-Install RixBeeDesk Pixel to make your website better served
+Install RixDesk Pixel to make your website better served